 Warm air is capable of holding more moisture than cold air, so when the air around cold ductwork and cold water pipes drops, the moisture it’s holding needs somewhere to go.
 It pools on metal surfaces, and when enough droplets form, it drips off onto wood, insulation, wiring and other materials in hidden areas of your home.
 Condensation problems usually come to light when mold in the attic from a roof leak spreads from these areas through drywall or ceiling panels into living areas.

 Periodic energy audits and insulation updates help prevent condensation problems and resulting damage.

 You can often handle water damage from a roof leak with just a wet-dry vac and a few fans if you discover it right away.
 Remove as much moisture from the area as possible, thoroughly dry the affected materials and monitor them over time for signs of problems.

 Mold usually shows up as colorful spots spreading across a surface, but that is not the only type of water damage.
 Wet ceilings, for instance, experience a change in color even once they are dry.
 Wait at least a week, and then paint over dried surfaces with a mold-resistant paint.

 Flooring is especially susceptible to water damage from a roof leak.
 When wet carpet padding sits for more than a few hours, replacement is your safest option.
 If installing new carpet isn’t possible, at least remove the damaged carpet and get it out of the house.
 Mold growing in carpet padding causes serious illness.
 It’s not worth the risk.
 Damage to wood can also lead to replacement, as over time the wood buckles and curls.

-Thankfully, you can often avoid water damage from a roof leak by staying on top of home maintenance.
+Thankfully, you can often avoid the dangers of roof leaks by staying on top of home maintenance.
 Contact our team at Hopewell Roofing & Restoration to schedule regular inspections and safeguard your home.